NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 2. You will need to specify an Input location.

 3. Add an Output Group to the job.
-    - For our purposes, we would like to create an HLS stream,so we will select Apple HLS.
+    - For our purposes, we would like to create an HLS stream, so we will select Apple HLS.
-    - You will need to specify an Output location.
+    - You will need to specify an output location.
        - Set the destination of the target file.
 We will set this to the “outputs” folder we created previously.
-    - Within the output you will need to specify parameters for the Video encoding type you wish to create.
+    - Within the output, you will need to specify parameters for the Video encoding type you wish to create.
 		- Your output type and bitrate may be different, but here are the settings we’ve used for our video.
 		-  Select MPEG_4 AVC (H.264).
-		-  Set the bitrate to 640000 bits / second
+		-  Set the bitrate to 640000 bits/second
 	- If you have used this output group before, you will need to specify a name modifier.
 		- We recommend “_hls”